 Alt text is the text that appears on a page or website if an image doesn't load or can't be displayed.

-So if the image isn’t loaded by a recipient (and plain HTML is loaded instead) or if the recipient is using a screen reader, the alt text will be used instead of the default file name for the image (i.e. ‘team photo’ can be set as the alt text vs. displaying the original file name like img0352.jpg).
+So if the image isn’t loaded by a recipient (and plain HTML is loaded instead) or if the recipient is using a screen reader, the alt text will be used instead of the default file name for the image.

-When people using screen readers open your email, the alt text is what the screen reader picks up in place of the image.
-So, if you're using an image, make sure the alt text gives an accurate depiction of what you're displaying in the image or includes the information you are trying to convey through the image.
+Make sure the alt text gives an accurate depiction of what you're displaying in the image, evokes the emotion you’re trying to convey in your image, or includes the information you are trying to convey through the image.

-Example: Instead of using alt text to repeat your caption, write a description of the image like: "Smiling factory worker wearing safety glasses, gloves, and hearing protection while working in a warehouse."
+Example: Instead of using alt text to repeat your caption, write a description of the image like: “Orange painted blue on a blue background, cut in half to show the orange inside”.

-Try reading it with a screen reader and listening to the audio version the email.
+- Try reading it with a screen reader and listening to the audio version of the email.

-And if you know any people in your organization who have challenges reading the emails as they are currently designed, it doesn't hurt to ask for their feedback.
+- Ask for feedback.
+Consider adding a Pulse Survey to your next email, asking employees if there is anything you can do to improve accessibility in your emails.
+And if you know any people in your organization who have challenges reading the emails as they are currently designed, ask them for their recommendations.

 6. Write for everyone

-Using complicated language, long sentences or jargon in your email can make digesting the information in the email more difficult for everyone.
+Using complicated language, long sentences or jargon in your email can make digesting the information more difficult for everyone.